Kagu-chan/osuSkinCreator/README.md

 Its currently in progress, so dont use it for real - its senseless.

-To make the engine running, search in the web for the software "RPG Maker XP" and install the "RGSS Player".
-You do not need the game dev engine byself.
-Only the player.
+To make the engine running, Please install the content of the archive "PlayerInstall.rar"

 The base script in the project is loading and evaluating, then running the scripts "Lib/Load.rb" and "Lib/Run.rb".
 This script are doing all the rest ;)